 · No hot water – Teach them how to relight the pilot light on the hot water system; and

-· Appliances not working - Teach them how to troubleshoot automatic shut off such as power surges (too many appliances on at once), washing machine lid is fully closed and emptying the lint in your dryer’s filter.
+· Appliances not working - Teach them how to troubleshoot automatic shut off such as power surges (too many appliances on at once), make sure the washing machine lid is fully closed and empty the lint in your dryer’s filter.

 4. Consider all tenant requests

 Many ways tenants can reduce maintenance costs hinges on the tenant feeling a sense of ownership for where they live.
 This may be a hard pill for landlords to swallow, however, with State Government amendments to tenancy laws and regulations aimed at achieving this; now may just be the time to loosen the reins a little and trust tenants also have the best interest of your property at heart.
 By doing so, this may reduce unforeseen and unexpected costs for the landlord.